lmorg/murex/docs/user-guide/rosetta-stone.md

-# User Guide: Rosetta Stone
+# Rosetta Stone - User Guide

 > A tabulated list of Bashism's and their equivalent _murex_ syntax